CodeBiting/codebiting.github.io/docs/_posts/2023-07-12-mysql-deadlocks-analysis-i.markdown

 - Break large batch inserts into smaller ones to shorten lock occupancy.
 - When multiple rows are updated in different transactions, make sure they are updated in the same order.

-- Our idea proposed to prevent deadlock:
+Our idea proposed to prevent deadlock:

-  - Container table exaple:
+Container table example:

     ```sql
     CREATE TABLE container (